flucoma/flucoma-docs/doc/BufMelBands.rst

 :control normalize:

-   This flag causes the output to be scaled, preserving the energy of the window.
-It is on (1) by default.
+   This flag indicates whether to use normalized triangle filters, which account for the number of FFT magnitudes used to calculate the MelBands.
+When normalization is off (`normalize` = 0) the higher MelBands tend to be disproportionately large because they are summing more FFT magnitudes.
+The default is to have normalization on (`normalize` = 1).

 :control scale: